TeamWalk for CancerCare

-Each spring since 2000, TeamWalk has brought together thousands of Merrimack Valley residents to walk the streets of downtown Lowell to raise money and support local cancer patients.
-Many of these patients are undergoing treatment at Lowell General Hospital's Cancer Center, which recently celebrated its own 20th anniversary in September 2018.
+Each spring since 2000, TeamWalk for CancerCare has brought together thousands of Merrimack Valley residents to walk the streets of downtown Lowell to raise money and support local cancer patients.
+Many of these patients are undergoing treatment at Lowell General Hospital's Cancer Center.

 The event has come a long way since the first event, which started at Lowell General Hospital's main campus and had hundreds of walkers, not thousands.

-Since its inception in 2000, TeamWalk for CancerCare has raised more than $13 million that has directly helped more than 32,000 patients.
+Since its inception in 2000, TeamWalk for CancerCare has raised more than $15 million that has directly helped more than 36,000 patients.
 TeamWalk funds make a difference by paying for medications, nutritional supplements, wigs, and prostheses, support groups, skilled nursing visits, transportation, mini-grant, and supportive services to patients with all cancer types.